 Hello Fellow Readers,

-I visited Sandy in Sparta, NJ, not long ago who was concerned about her evergreens.
+I visited Sandy in Sparta, NJ, not long ago, who was concerned about her evergreens.
 We planted Microbiota decussata, commonly called Siberian cypress, along a rocky embankment to help with erosion.
-And, to serve as a feathery evergreen groundcover; a softer solution to the prickly creeping juniper often used.
+And to serve as a feathery evergreen groundcover, a softer solution to the prickly creeping juniper is often used.

 She asked if her Blue Spruce dying from the bottom up has to do with the rains.
 Sadly, they have the dreaded Canker Disease that’s killing stands of Blue Spruce.
 There’s no remedy once the fungus is thoroughly entrenched.
-If you catch the disease early, when the needles are discolored reddish-brown, fungicides combined with deep root fertilizing can help.
-I successfully remedied a newly infected Norway Spruce using my go-to Neem Oil which you can read about in the link below.
+When the needles are discolored reddish-brown, fungicides combined with deep root fertilizing can help if you catch the disease early.
+I successfully remedied a newly infected Norway Spruce using my go-to Neem Oil, which you can read about in the link below.

 “Do the Red Cedar along the road have it too?”
 Sandy asked.
 Indeed, they look sparse and discolored.
 From the research I gathered, they aren’t suffering from a fungus.
-Instead, native Eastern Red Cedars (Juniperus virginiana) are suffering from the effects of weather.
-Not only the recent years of too much rain but before that, the consecutive seasons of drought which may have caused root damage.
-“Red cedar has low anaerobic tolerance,” per the Connecticut Agricultural Experiment Station.
-Which means a low tolerance to waterlogged soil causing the lack of oxygen.
+Instead, native Eastern Red Cedars (Juniperus virginiana) are suffering from the effects of the weather.
+The recent years of too much rain, but before that, the consecutive seasons of drought may have caused root damage.
+“Red cedar has low anaerobic tolerance,” per the Connecticut Agricultural Experiment Station, which means a low tolerance to waterlogged soil, causing the lack of oxygen.

 Artillery Fungus looks like clusters of tiny orange-brown or cream cups.
 Their minute black specked centers shoot tarlike spores that are virtually impossible to remove.
 Mulch is often to blame.
 However, the fungus can originate in nearby decaying forest trees, rotting leaves, or deer and rabbit droppings which quickly can infect newly laid mulch.